Character sheaves for classical symmetric pairs: Introduction

-The classical character sheaves of~\cite{Lu} on a Lie algebra $\fg$ can be viewed as a special case of character sheaves for symmetric pairs, where one considers the symmetic pair $(G\times G,G)$ with $\theta$ switching the factors in $G\times G$.
-Hence, in this paper we concentrate on the cases where $\fg$ is simple.
-More precisely, the goal of this paper is to give a complete description of the set $\Char(\fg,K)$ for symmetric pairs for classical groups.
-As in the classical case treated in~\cite{Lu} obtaining a complete description of the character sheaves relies on a counting argument.
-In each case the counting argument is slightly different and this is one reason why we only completely treat the case of classical groups.
-Our general strategy can be used to treat other isogeny classes of the classical groups as well as the exceptional groups.
+The classical character sheaves of~\cite{Lu} on a Lie algebra $\Lg$ can be viewed as a special case of character sheaves for symmetric pairs, where one considers the symmetric pair $(G\times G,G)$ with $\theta$ switching the factors in $G\times G$.
+In this paper we concentrate on the classical symmetric pairs, that is, when $G$ is $GL_n,Sp_{2n}$ or $SO_{n}$, and give a complete description of the set $\Char_K(\Lg_1)$ for all pairs $(G,K)$.
 Special cases have been considered before.
-The case $(SL(2n),Sp(2n))$ was considered by Grinberg in~\cite{G3}, Henderson in~\cite{H}, and Lusztig in \cite{L}.
-The case of $(GL(n),GL(p)\times GL(q))$ was considered by Lusztig in~\cite{L} where he treats $GL(n)$ in the case of arbitrary finite order semi-simple inner automorphisms.
+The case $(GL_{2n},Sp_{2n})$ was considered by Grinberg in~\cite{G3}, Henderson in~\cite{H}, and Lusztig in \cite{L}.
+The case $(GL_n,GL_p\times GL_q)$ was considered by Lusztig in~\cite{L} where he treats $GL_n$ in the case of arbitrary finite order semi-simple inner automorphisms.
 In these instances the Springer theory closely resembles the classical situation.
-In~\cite{CVX} we consider the case $(SL(n),SO(n))$ where phenomena quite different from the classical case already occur.
+In~\cite{CVX} we consider the case $(SL_n,SO_n)$ where phenomena quite different from the classical case already occur.

-Let us write $\Char(\fg,K)^\rf$ for character sheaves whose support is all of $\fg_1$; we call these character sheaves with full support.
-To produce full support character sheaves we rely on the nearby cycle construction in~\cite{GVX} which, in turn, is based on ideas in~\cite{G1,G2}.
-Sheaves in $\Char(\fg,K)^\rf$ are $\on{IC}$-sheaves of certain $K$-equivariant local systems on $\fg_1^{rs}$, the regular semisimple locus of $\Lg_1$.
-The equivariant fundamental group $\pi_1^K(\fg_1^{rs})$ is an extended braid group, see~\eqref{diagram-fundamental group}.
-In~\S\ref{csfs} we construct certain Hecke algebras, following~\cite{GVX}, and show how their simple modules give us character sheaves with full support.
-For classical groups this procedure is carried out explicitly in Theorems~\ref{thm-nearby cycles-1} and~\ref{thm-nearby cycles}.
-We eventually show that all character sheaves with full support arise from this construction.
+We write $\Char_K^\rf(\Lg_1)$ for character sheaves whose support is all of $\Lg_1$; we call these full support character sheaves.
+We show that all full support character sheaves arise from the nearby cycle construction in~\cite{GVX}, which, in turn, is based on ideas in~\cite{G1,G2}.
+Sheaves in $\Char_K^\rf(\Lg_1)$ are $\on{IC}$-sheaves of certain $K$-equivariant local systems on $\Lg_1^{rs}$, the regular semisimple locus of $\Lg_1$.
+The equivariant fundamental group $\pi_1^K(\Lg_1^{rs})$ is an extended braid group, see~\eqref{diagram-fundamental group}.
+In~\S\ref{csfs} we construct certain Hecke algebras, following~\cite{GVX}, and show how their simple modules give us full support character sheaves, see Proposition~\ref{thm-nearby cycles} and Corollary~\ref{coro-full}.